Coronavirus outbreak a right time to revisit Ayurveda wisdom on prevention: Amway CEO

 Pant, the first non-family member to run the Amway business since its foundation in 1959, said the Ayurveda philosophy essentially talks about prevention.
 "This is the right time.
 When there's a high consciousness in society about healthy living and prevention.
 This is a good time for us to go back to our roots and see what strengths are there and combine it with efficacy and Western science.

 "Ayurveda is not about curation.
 It's about prevention and it's prevention with a holistic lifestyle.
-In some conceptual sense, Nutrilite philosophy, and philosophy of ayurveda are very similar," Pant added.
+In some conceptual sense, Nutrilite philosophy, and philosophy of ayurveda are very similar," Pant told PTI in an interview here.
 He said Amway sees itself playing a role towards building a healthy society as through holistic wellness.

 "I think as the Indian society gets consciousness of ancient wisdom, and combine it with science and efficacy and Nutrilite we play a small role in it.
 I see that being a trend going forward," he added.
 Sharing the company's experience in China, the origin of coronavirus, he said, "We're an interesting business when such tough issues come in, like coronavirus, the consciousness of society about healthy living, and long term immunity increases".